Skip to main content

 Competition

-Separate but related, non-democracies have limited to no competition for political office.
-This may mean the absence of political parties, as in the case of Saudi Arabia.
-Some non-democracies allow limited competition for public office, which was the case in Mexico under PRI (Partido Revolucionario Institucional).
-PRI controlled Mexican political life for 71 years and was famously described by novelist Mario Vargas Llosa as “the perfect dictatorship” because it managed to remain the ruling party of Mexico for decades despite the existence of opposition parties.
-These opposition parties began to win elections in the 1980s and, in 2000, PAN (Partido Acción Nacional) presidential candidate Vicente Fox won national elections and overturned decades of single-party rule in modern Mexico.
+Separate, but related, non-democracies have limited political competition.
+Political competition is the presence of multiple options in political life, such as the existence of more than one political party, more than one candidate for office, or more than one policy position.
+A lack of political competition may mean the absence of political parties, as in the case of Saudi Arabia.
+Some non-democracies, however, allow limited competition for public office.
+This was the case in Mexico under the Institutional Revolutionary Party (Partido Revolucionario Institucional, PRI), which controlled Mexican political life for 71 years.
+Novelist Mario Vargas Llosa famously described the PRI as "the perfect dictatorship" because it managed to remain the ruling party of Mexico for decades despite the existence of opposition parties.
+These opposition parties began to win elections in the 1980s and, in 2000, the presidential candidate from the National Action Party (Partido Acción Nacional, PAN) won national elections.
+The PAN victory overturned decades of single-party rule in modern Mexico.
 Political parties are one way to observe the degree of competition in a political system, and they are a proxy for a deeper and more meaningful competition of policy ideas.
-This competition of ideas is a critical marker of the debate, dissent, and diversity that characterizes a democratic system.
+Whether this competition of ideas exists--and therefore whether a government tolerates debate, dissent, and diversity--provides a critical differentiation between democratic and non-democratic systems.

 Protestors raise their fists against PRI